NikolajRFA/LINQish/README.md

 | `first(predicate)` | Gets the first matching element |
 | `last(predicate)` | Gets the last matching element |

-## 🤝 Contributing

-We welcome contributions!
-If you would like to improve LINQish, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m "Description of changes"`).
-4. Push to your branch (`git push origin feature-branch`).
-5. Open a pull request and describe your changes.

 Feel free to open issues for bug reports, feature requests, or general improvements!

 ## 📜 License